Architecture

 The façade order is also influenced by the textile history of Leeds as well as John Lewis, and is designed as a layered terracotta skin reminiscent of woven fabric.
 Bespoke ceramics infills coated with a metallic durable finish were developed for the project.
 The diagrid is the ordering element that repeats along the perimeter of the building; the resulting diamonds contain infill panels which respond to the internal layout of the store and the immediate context, providing transparency and ornamentation to the building.

-ACME has developed custom made terracotta panels as a decorative element to the John Lewis facade project in Leeds.
+ACME has developed custom-made terracotta panels as a decorative element for the John Lewis facade project in Leeds.

 Terracotta has a strong tradition in Leeds as a decorative material where the project seeks to reinterpret traditional motifs and materiality in a contemporary language.
 The decorative pattern is based on four types of repetitive hexagonal modular panels.
 Each hexagonal terracotta panel could be installed at 6 different angles, thereby creating the illusion of an ever-changing field without clear repetition.

-Glazed terracotta has been used in architecture for millennia, but metallic glaze usually oxidises in external environment and exposed to the elements, quickly losing sheen and turning dark.
+Glazed terracotta has been used in architecture for millennia, but metallic glaze usually oxidises in the external environment and is exposed to the elements, quickly losing sheen and turning dark.
 Following extensive experiments and testing in collaboration with Teamwork Italy, ACME has developed a metallic coating finish based on Teamwork’s semi-noble vacuum metal deposition technology.
-The process is completely biocompatible and virtually emission free throughout the manufacturing process.
+The process is completely biocompatible and virtually emission-free throughout the manufacturing process.